amethyst/rustrogueliketutorial/book/src/webbuild.md

 You can't run WASM from a local file source (presumably for security reasons).
 You need to put it into a web server, and run it from there.
 If you have web hosting, copy your `wasm` folder to wherever you want it.
 You can then open the web server URL in a browser, and your game runs.

 If you *don't* have web hosting, you need to install a local webserver, and serve it from there.
+(If you have Python installed you can run `python -m SimpleHTTPServer` from the `wasm` folder.)

 ## Help Wanted!